steamcore/TinyIpc/README.md

 * Designed to be serverless
 * Clients may drop in and out at any time
-* Messages expire after a specified timeout, default 500 milliseconds
+* Messages expire after a specified timeout, default 1 second
 * The log is kept small for performance, default max log size is 1 MB
 * Reads are queued and should be received in the same order as they were published